-Coaching is usually conducted by phone, making it easy to fit it in around your current life and lifestyle.
+Coaching is usually conducted online using VOIP (Voice Over Internet Protocol) technology, such as Skype or Zoom.
+This makes it easy to fit it in around your current life and lifestyle.
 Sessions go for about 45 minutes and the first one is free – it’s about getting to know each other and developing a sense of whether coaching is for you, and whether I’m the right coach.
 Subsequent sessions are booked in advance in blocks of 6 – usually once per week or per fortnight, but the pace is entirely up to you.
 You can continue for as long as you wish, but generally you might choose to take a consolidating break after 12 sessions, and come back when you’re ready.

 What sort of coaching does Persistent Shift offer?